-Rings were especially popular in ancient Egypt, where they were worn on different fingers, made of metals and faience, and were decorated by stones.
+Rings were especially popular in ancient Egypt, where they were worn on different fingers, made of metals and faience, and decorated with stones.
 One of the most memorable rings from this time period was the famous turquoise ring in the shape of a scarab.
 Traditionally, ancient Egyptians gave each other rings for the New Year.

 From Egypt, rings spread to ancient Greece and ancient Rome, and soon the ring finger on the left hand got a magical meaning: it was believed to be connected to a vein that supplies blood directly to the heart (vena amoris, the vein of love).

-While in the US, UK, France, and many other countries the fourth finger of the hand is called 'the ring finger', in other countries it is called 'the nameless finger' (Chinese, Russian, Finnish, Sanskrit).
+While in the US, UK, France, and many other countries, the fourth finger of the hand is called 'the ring finger,' in other countries, it is called 'the nameless finger' (Chinese, Russian, Finnish, Sanskrit).
 From Hebrew its name (kmitsa) translates to 'taking a handful'.
 In 16th & 17th Century England, the unnamed finger was used for wearing an engagement ring, referring back to ancient traditions.

-At first wedding bands were worn mostly by married women, and only occasionally by married men.
+At first, wedding bands were worn mostly by married women and only occasionally by married men.
 The significance of married men wearing a ring came about during the Second World War: men going to war wore the ring as a token of fidelity to their wives, and the women who stayed at home wore their rings with special tenderness.
-Since then the tradition of wearing wedding bands as a sign of marital status has become firmly established and is considered in many countries as a matter of course.
+Since then, the tradition of wearing wedding bands as a sign of marital status has become firmly established and is considered in many countries as a matter of course.

-Conventionally, the wedding ring is worn on the left hand in the US, UK, Canada, in some European countries (Italy, France, Romania, Slovakia, Slovenia, etc.), and in Mexico.
+Conventionally, the wedding ring is worn on the left hand in the US, UK, Canada, some European countries (Italy, France, Romania, Slovakia, Slovenia, etc.), and Mexico.
 In the traditionally-Orthodox European countries (Russia, Greece, Serbia, Ukraine, Belarus, Bulgaria) and some Catholic (Austria, Denmark, Germany, Spain, Norway, Poland), as well as in Colombia, Cuba, Peru, and Venezuela, the wedding ring is worn on the right hand.